«Movements»

 • Sat 07/03 20:00 – 21:00

-‘Movements’ examines social change through the stories of musician Zainab Lascandri, feminist artist and activist Salma Said, and performer Steven Schoch.
+‘Movements’ examines social change through the lives of musician Zainab Lascandri, feminist artist and activist Salma Said, and performer Steven Schoch.
 Copyright: Michael Meili

 Many of the rights and achievements that are taken for granted today were fought for by social movements.